 The lesson I learned was to keep telling good stories, but give the audience something with my name on it to take home, so they could remember and recommend me to others.

 If you have a goal you wish to achieve, or an idea you want to try, don’t let your fear of embarrassment keep you from it.
 Focus on the reward and take a bold step toward it.
+Then you won't have any regrets about not trying.

 Robert Evans Wilson, Jr. is an author, humorist and innovation consultant.
 He works with companies that want to be more competitive and with people who want to think like innovators.
 Robert is also the author of the humorous children’s book: The Annoying Ghost Kid.
 For more information on Robert, please visit www.jumpstartyourmeeting.com